thaohienhomes/lobe-chat/README.md

 **English** · [简体中文](./README.zh-CN.md) · [Official Site][official-site] · [Changelog][changelog] · [Documents][docs] · [Blog][blog] · [Feedback][github-issues-link]
 **pho.chat rebranding**

-pho.chat is a global, performance-oriented deployment and customization of the open-source [LobeChat](https://github.com/lobehub/lobe-chat) project, focused on fast, convenient and affordable AI agents.
+pho.chat is a Vietnam-focused deployment and customization of the open-source [pho.chat](https://github.com/thaohienhomes/lobe-chat) project.
 This repository keeps the upstream feature documentation, but the actual product branding, domain, and configuration are adapted for pho.chat.

 <!-- SHIELD GROUP -->